MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-syntax.md

 ## Packet counters

 Packet Monitor counters provide a high level view of the networking traffic throughout the networking stack without the need to analyze a log, which can be an expensive process.
-Examine traffic patterns by querying packet counters with **pktmon counters** after starting the PacketMon capture.
+Examine traffic patterns by querying packet counters with **pktmon counters** after starting the Packet Monitor capture.
 Reset counters to zero using **pktmon reset** or stop monitoring all together using **pktmon stop**.

 - Counters are arranged by binding stacks with network adapters on the top and protocols on the bottom.
 - Tx/Rx: Counters are separated into two columns for Send (Tx) and Receive (Rx) directions.